 Next Steps

-- Compare tools in your own context: Map each alternative to your data volume, update frequency, and deployment requirements.
-Batch-only tools, open-source frameworks, and streaming-based platforms solve very different problems.
+- Map each alternative to your data volume, update frequency, and deployment requirements before committing.

-- Validate connector reliability early: Test the connectors that matter most to your business and evaluate how much maintenance they require over time.
+- Validate connector reliability early: test the connectors that matter most and evaluate ongoing maintenance cost.

-- Consider future use cases: Real-time analytics, operational dashboards, and reverse ETL often introduce requirements that batch pipelines struggle to meet later.
+- Consider future use cases: real-time analytics, operational dashboards, and reverse ETL often introduce requirements that batch pipelines struggle to meet.

 Also Read